destroflyer/maniascript/docs/basics/types.md

 declare MyQuad = cast(Page.GetFirstChild("myQuad"), CMlQuad);
 ```

-This can especially be necessary when working with APIs, where results are returned in a common parent class type (e.g. fetching ManiaLink elements).
+This can especially be necessary when working with APIs, where results are returned in a common parent class type (e.g. fetching Manialink elements).

 ```ManiaScript
 // Value will be cast from CMlControl to CMlQuad